Did you know that Easter is only mentioned once in the Bible? This fact brings up many questions:

 Easter is a moving feast with no fixed date every year.
 For instance, in 2020, the date was Sunday, April 12 while it was on Sunday, April 21 in 2019.

-The incredible thing is that Easter is just five days after April’s full moon (Pascha full moon), which occurs on or after the spring equinox.
+The incredible thing is that Easter falls five days after April’s full moon (Pascha full moon), which occurs on or after the spring equinox.
 This means that Easter will always land between March and May.

-Here are the exact dates where Easter will fall on for the next few years.
+Here are the exact dates when Easter will fall for the next few years.

 - April 4, 2021

 - April 17, 2022